-Almost 90% of families agree to organ donation if they knew their loved one’s wishes.
-Less than 50% agree if they never had the conversation.
-That person could have signed up to the ODR, yet their organs won’t be donated because their family didn’t know.
+Before the change in law, the NHS said family refusal was the biggest obstacle to organ donation.
+Around 90% of families agreed to organ donation if they already knew of their loved one’s wishes.
+However, less than 50% agreed if they'd never had the conversation.
+That person might have signed up to the ODR, but their organs weren't donated because their family vetoed the decision.

 Organ donation FAQs

-Being an organ donor is a generous decision.
-Understandably, people want to have all the facts before making such an important choice.
-Donating organs and/or tissue should be something you choose to do and feel comfortable with.
+Being an organ donor is a selfless act.
+But understandably, you'll want to have all the facts before making such an important choice.
 Here are the answers to some common questions:

-Does organ donation affect arrangements for viewing the body?
+Does organ donation affect viewing of the body?

 Doctors remove all organs and tissue with great care.
 Surgical incisions are carefully closed and covered.
 Arrangements for viewing the body after donation are the same as immediately after death.